Court Fines and Section 14 Statutory Declarations

 I want to plead ‘not guilty’ to the offence.

 By entering a plea of ‘not guilty’ you will not be eligible for the one third discount in any new fine.
-This discount is only applicable in cases where an ‘early’ guilty plea has been entered (and a new trial avoided).
+This discount is only applicable in cases where an ‘early’ guilty plea has been entered (and a trial avoided).

 I have a TV Licence Court Fine, can I plead not guilty?